grafana/loki/docs/sources/clients/promtail/configuration.md

   [ <labelname>: <labelvalue> ... ]

 # If Promtail should pass on the timestamp from the incoming log or not.
-# When false Promtail will assign the current timestamp to the log when it was processed
+# When false Promtail will assign the current timestamp to the log when it was processed.
+# Does not apply to the plaintext endpoint on `/promtail/api/v1/raw`.
 [use_incoming_timestamp: <bool> | default = false]
 ```